plaid/plaid-ruby/README.md

 require 'plaidio'

 # Plaidio global configuration
+Pop this into your enviornment file.

 Plaidio.config do |config|
-  config.customer_id = 'your customer id'
+  config.customer_id = keys[CUSTOMER_ID]
-  config.secret = 'your secret code'
+  config.secret = keys[SECRET]
 end

-Add this into a YML file called keys.yml, and add it to your .gitignore.
+Then create a YML file that has your CUSTOMER_ID and your SECRET provided by plaid.io

 ## Requirements